i-net-software/gradle-nuget-plugin/README.md

 [Gradle OpenCover plugin](https://github.com/Ullink/gradle-opencover-plugin) - Allows to execute the UTs through OpenCover for coverage reports.

 You can see these 4 plugins in use on [ILRepack](https://github.com/gluck/il-repack) project ([build.gradle](https://github.com/gluck/il-repack/blob/master/build.gradle)).

+# Original Plugin

+This is a fork of the original [gradle-nuget-plugin](https://github.com/Ullink/gradle-nuget-plugin) by Ullink/i-net software.

 # License